 Held annually on the campus of New Mexico State University, the Feminist Border Arts Film Festival celebrates the power of cinema as a creative tool to reflect upon urgent social issues and thought-provoking representations of identity and difference.
 The festival emphasizes artistic vision in telling these stories through short film (15 min. and under), including live-action narrative, documentary, essay film, video art, and animation.
-The festival showcases student and professional filmmakers, domestic and international.
+The festival showcases student, independent, & professional filmmakers, domestic and international.

 The festival seeks shorts that explore topics connected to gender, gender identity, sexuality, race, indigeneity, class, dis/ability, transnationality and diaspora, migration, refugees and displaced persons, activisms, the environment, food/water insecurity, and other social justice perspectives and experiences.

 In addition to #FBAFF, Feminist Border Arts also curates bespoke film and video programs, such as the Pandemic Pop Up! in May 2020 and our upcoming collaborations with 516 ARTS and The Guild in Albuquerque, as well as culture work exhibits.

 Located in New Mexico— a state that includes nineteen sovereign Pueblo nations and is situated less than 50 miles from the U.S./Mexico border— the Feminist Border Arts Film Festival is committed to thinking about margins and liminal experience.
 The festival defines “feminist border arts” as a practice that challenges the limits of conventional representation through telling stories from the edge; threshold visions from the margins that create new ways of seeing, that visualize underrepresented ways of knowing.
 Selected films revive the promise of cinema, the possibility of film.